Home Heat Pump Guide

 Will hydrogen boilers be available in the UK?

 No hydrogen boiler is currently available for domestic purchase.
-While prototypes exist, there is no committed timeline for mass-market availability.
 Government policy has shifted away from hydrogen for home heating, making widespread deployment unlikely before the mid-2030s, if at all.

 Is hydrogen heating more efficient than a heat pump?

 No. A heat pump delivers 2.5 to 4 units of heat per unit of electricity.
-Hydrogen heating delivers roughly 0.5 units of heat per unit of the original electricity used to produce the hydrogen.
+Hydrogen heating delivers roughly 0.5 units per unit of the original electricity.
 Heat pumps are five to eight times more energy-efficient.

 Should I buy a hydrogen-ready boiler?

 Only if your existing boiler has failed and you specifically need a gas boiler replacement right now.
-A hydrogen-ready boiler is simply a gas boiler with a theoretical future conversion option.
 It should not be chosen over a heat pump if a heat pump is viable for your property.

 What does the UK government recommend?